Naya Daur (1957 film): Plot

 The tongawala Shankar and the woodcutter Krishna are best friends in a poor village.
-At a train station, Shankar meets Rajni, who arrives there with her mother and brother, and fall in love with each other.
+At a train station, Shankar meets Rajni, who arrives there with her mother and brother.
+Shankar and Rajni fall in love with each other.
 At the same time, Krishna also sees Rajni and falls for her.

-Kundan from the city arrives at the village and wants to modernize and mechanize the business which he does so by getting an electric saw thus making several workers at the mill lose their jobs.
+Kundan from the city arrives in the village and wants to modernize and mechanize the business which he does so by getting an electric saw thus making several workers at the mill lose their jobs.
 When Shankar and Krishna both come to know that they both love Rajni, they plan on deciding on who will marry her; if Rajni offers white flowers when she goes to the temple, she will marry Shankar and if she offers yellow flowers, she will marry Krishna.
 Manju, Shankar's sister who is in love with Krishna, hears the conversation and stealthily switches Rajni's yellow flowers with white flowers at the temple.
 Krishna, who sees Manju switching the flowers, thinks that Shankar has told her to do this and it leads Krishna and Shankar into a fight.
-The saddened Shankar tells Rajni that he would not have fallen for her, if he knew that his friend also loves her.
-Rajni becomes heart-broken after hearing this tells him that she can not change her feelings for him, but he can if he wants and goes away.
+The saddened Shankar tells Rajni that he would not have fallen for her if he had known that his friend also loved her.
+Rajni becomes heartbroken after hearing this and tells him that she can not change her feelings for him, but he can if he wants and goes away.